TheBugiMan/PiholeHA/README.md

 3) Options to add/remove/adjust crontab
 4) Check response back from push notification to see if successful
     * Telegram JSON response includes "ok":true or "ok":false
+5) Automate addition of two DNS servers on primary pi-hole instance